LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 date: "2021-04-09"
 coverImage: "angulat_demo_auth.jpg"
 author: "Mohammed Modi"
-description: "In this tutorial you will learn about how to implement the authentication for Angular 2+ application in just 5 mins.
-We will be using LoginRadius for authentication"
+description: "In this tutorial, you will learn about how to implement the authentication for Angular 2+ application in just 5 mins.
+We will be using LoginRadius for authentication."
 tags: ["Authentication", "Angular", "CLI"]
 ---

-## Introduction

-Hello Guys!!!, today we will be implemented the Authentication in the Angular 2+ application within 5 mins using [LoginRadius](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login).
+Hello Guys!!!, today we will be implemented the authentication in the Angular 2+ application within 5 mins using [LoginRadius](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login).

 ## Configuring LoginRadius

-To implement authentication in the angular app first let's start with registering in the Loginradius and creating the application using [LoginRadius CLI](https://github.com/LoginRadius/lr-cli).
+To implement authentication in the angular app, let's start registering in the Loginradius and creating the application using [LoginRadius CLI](https://github.com/LoginRadius/lr-cli).

 ### LoginRadius CLI Setup